What is Serverless & How Does it Work?

 Azure Functions is a serverless computing service provided by Microsoft Azure.
 It enables you to run code on-demand without the need to manage or provision servers.
 You can simply upload your code, and Azure Functions takes care of everything required to run and scale your code with high availability.

 It supports multiple programming languages like C#, Java, JavaScript, Python, and more.
-Azure Functions can be used for a variety of use cases like web and mobile back-ends, data processing, and IoT, among others.
+Azure Functions can be used for a variety of cases, such as web and mobile back-ends, data processing, and IoT, among others.
 You can trigger Azure Functions through various events like HTTP requests, messages from other Azure services like Event Grid, or timer-based triggers.

 IBM Cloud Functions